Fujifilm X-A3 vs Hasselblad X1D

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More prestigious: Has the Hasselblad luxury appeal, which ensures a high resale value.

-If the number of relative strengths (bullet points above) is taken as a guide, the X1D emerges as the winner of the match-up (14 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X1D comes out slightly ahead of the X-A3 (14 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.